Find a Doctor

 Pat Mitchell, a sixty-six-year-old grandfather who operates a wood shop, was enjoying a typical Sunday morning in Latrobe, Pennsylvania: relaxing in front of the TV and drinking coffee.
 But, as he went to pour a second cup of coffee, he suffered from a stroke.

-“And just like someone had flipped a switch, the lights went out,” he describes.
+“And just like someone had flipped a switch, the lights went out,” he explains.
 “My right side did not function, and I couldn’t speak.”

 Pat fell to the floor in his kitchen, where he remained for several hours before his grandchildren and wife discovered him.
 Because immediate treatment can minimize the long-term effects of a stroke, the delay in discovering him was potentially disastrous.

-The paramedics who arrived at the scene were tasked with making the important decision of where to bring Pat for treatment: drive him to a local hospital or airlift him to UPMC Presbyterian, an adult medical-surgical hospital with a Comprehensive Stroke Center.
+The paramedics who arrived at the scene were tasked with making the important decision of where to bring Pat for treatment: drive him to a local hospital or airlift him to UPMC Presbyterian, with its Comprehensive Stroke Center.
 They chose the latter, a decision that Pat is grateful was made on his behalf.

 “Thank God that they did,” Pat reflects.
-“They life flighted me to UPMC, and they operated right away.”
+“They flew me to UPMC, and they operated right away.”

 Stroke patients are often treated with an intravenous drug called tPA, but the doctors treating Pat were unsure if this alone would be effective in clearing his blood clots due to the delay in getting him to the hospital.